etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is common for programs to acquire resources, use them, and clean up after.
+It is common for programs to acquire resources, use them, and clean up afterwards.
 A simplistic implementation might look like this:

 .. code-block:: python